Vivioli87/memory-game/testing_readme.md

         - only allowing 2 unique cards to be clicked in the one 'move'
         - what happens at the end of the game
         - game information updating or re-setting.

-    - Checked that all elements that have a 'hover' attribute to them such as footer links, button on contact page respond correctly.
+    - Checked that all elements that have a 'hover' attribute to them such as links, cards and buttons respond correctly.

 ### Browser Testing

 The website was tested on the following browser types.
 All browser versions were up to date.
 - **Google chrome** - best performance with all cookies allowed.
-- Windows Internet explorer
+- firefox
 - Safari
 - Samsung Internet
 - Google chrome for Android